RedDeadLife/loot/README.md

 	Item Loot table so you can loot random things from the npc's -- just add the items in the nil place RDO style looting prompts
 	Updated config to remove nil errors
+	Fixed skinable = false (overkilled them while trying to keep cheatting down) Fixed Double SQl entry
+	Added Carcass after skinning is completed.
+(Carcass stick around for about 20 sec each , so not to overload Server with bodies)
+			--Doesnt effect Bird and small animal Models